• Grants & Scholarships

 28 Tuesday Feb 2017

-Posted by Carol Dois Woodward in Rotary Grants, Training
+Posted Rotary Grants, Training

-To avoid loving chiding from esteemed Franklin Rotarian and District Foundation Endowment Chair, Bill Billings … PETS is the acronym for Presidents-Elect Training Seminar.
+inTo avoid loving chiding from esteemed Franklin Rotarian and District Foundation Endowment Chair, Bill Billings … PETS is the acronym for Presidents-Elect Training Seminar.

 Presidents-Elect from districts across the Chesapeake region gather this weekend in Chantilly for extensive training, idea sharing, and social mixing to help propel them into their Rotary year as President.
 District 7600 Presidents-Elect will be participants.